xadrianzetx/ulmake/README.md

 # ulmake

-`ulmake` is a CLI tool helps to create and manage PlayStation2 games in USBAdvance/Extreme format, similarly to `USB Util`.
+`ulmake` is a CLI tool that helps to create and manage PlayStation2 games in USBAdvance/Extreme format, similarly to `USB Util`.
 Current features:

 * adding new games to USB with `add`.
 This ensures that Dual Layer DVD9 images are split to satisfy FAT32 file size limitations, and game entry is correctly added to `ul.cfg` file.
 * deleting games from USB with `delete`.
 This removes all DVD9 image chunks related to particular game from USB, and deletes game entry from `ul.cfg`.